National Anton Resource for Biomolecular Simulation

 Anton End User Agreement

-Please review the terms and conditions of the End User Agreement (EUA) for the Use of Anton at PSC before submitting a proposal.
+Review the terms and conditions of the End User Agreement (EUA) for the Use of Anton at PSC.

-Once the awards have been made, a form will be provided through which you can acknowledge that you have read, understood, and agreed to your responsibilities as an Anton user by accepting the terms and conditions of the Anton EUA.
+- Click “I AGREE” at the bottom.
+By clicking this button you are acknowledging that you have read, understood, and agreed to your responsibilities as an Anton user by accepting the terms and conditions of the Anton EUA.

 All users, including PIs and group members, who are awarded time on Anton must agree to the terms of the EUA before they receive access to Anton or to the introductory workshop.